 We know it’s cheesy, but we couldn’t help make our weekly team meeting something that would make us smile – and it did.
-Who would’ve thought our new European Development team member Alexis would look so lovely with a long dark flowing mane and Stu, Head of Integrations, face was really well suited to being a lion!
+Who would’ve thought our new European Development team member Alexis would look so lovely with a long dark flowing mane and Stu, Head of Integrations, was really well suited to being a lion!

 Besides the smiles and laughter at the start, our virtual team meeting was great, why?
-Because the one of the big lessons from lockdown so far is that without the normal level of day-to-day customer queries and project work deadlines, we have a lot more time to think.
-About the future, the present, analysing the things that are working and what may not be so critical to our day to delivery.
+Because one of the big lessons from lockdown so far is that without the normal level of day-to-day customer queries and project work deadlines, we have a lot more time to think.
+About the future, the present, analysing the things that are working and what may not be so critical to our day to day delivery.

 And although there are additional challenges of childcare and the distractions of the home environment everyone was busy and got on with the jobs they could.

 Thankfully the Forge team have always had the trust to work from home two days a week or more if they need the space to get their job done.
 So we’ve had a head start on many companies who are grappling with how to help their staff work remotely and have the tools in place.

 So, we asked the team what did they learn from week 1 of lockdown?

 I must work 8 hours to actually do close to 6 as it’s really hard to concentrate when the world has gone crazy around you.
 Although being able to sit in my garden is great for my mood and really productive but beware of the beautiful cherry tree, blossom might fall on your laptop.

 Structure, is key to being productive and having the technology to be able to share and communicate efficiently with your team-mates.
 In these uncertain times concentration can become an issue so breaking a task into smaller chunks and tackling one piece at a time is a good idea.
 Using an electronic to-do list and marking the tasks off once complete gives a sense of achievement.
 Also, a good set of noise-cancelling headphones helps!

 Taking a break and getting outdoors, if you can, is essential!